mittelmark/microemacs/README.md

 The BFS executables can be used to extract the binary and the macro files from the MicroEmacs  executables and to build you own executables with other dictionary files, other user templates, or additional macro files.
+So you can customize your MicroEmacs version.

 Here an example on how to do so: